Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Estimation method

-We deduce that the SAEM algorithm converges to a (local) maximum of the likelihood under standard additional assumptions (LOC1)-(LOC3) proposed by \cite{delyon99} on the regularity of the log-likelihood $\ell_\Delta(\Vton;\theta)$ that we do not recall here. \begin{corollary} Under the assumptions of Theorem \ref{thcvSAEM} and additional assumptions (LOC1)-(LOC3), the sequence $\hthetam$ converges with probability 1 to a (local) maximum of the likelihood $p_\Delta(\Vton;\theta)$. \end{corollary}
+We deduce that the SAEM algorithm converges to a (local) maximum of the likelihood under standard additional assumptions (LOC1)--(LOC3) proposed by \citet{delyon99} on the regularity of the log-likelihood $\ell_\Delta(\Vton;\theta)$ that we do not recall here. \begin{corollary} Under the assumptions of Theorem~\ref{thcv_saem} and additional assumptions \emph{(LOC1)--(LOC3)}, the sequence $\hthetam$ converges with probability 1 to a (local) maximum of the likelihood $p_\Delta(\Vton; \theta)$. \end{corollary}

-The classical assumptions (M1)-(M5) are usually satisfied.
-Assumption (SAEM1) is easily satisfied by choosing properly the sequence $(a_m)$.
+The classical assumptions (M1)--(M5) are usually satisfied.
+Assumption [4] (SAEM1) is easily satisfied by choosing properly the sequence $(a_m)$.
 Assumptions (SAEM2) and (SAEM3) depend on the regularity of the model.
-They are satisfied for the approximate Morris-Lecar model.
+They are satisfied for the approximate Morris--Lecar model.

 In practice, the SAEM algorithm is implemented with an increasing number equal to the iteration number, which satisfies Assumption (SMC1).
-Assumption (SMC2) is satisfied for the approximate Morris-Lecar model because the variables $\W$ are bounded between 0 and 1 and the variables $\V$ are fixed at their observed values.
-This would not have been the case with the filter of \cite{delmoral01}, which resimulates the variables $\V$ at each iteration.
-Assumption (SMC3) is satisfied if we require that $\gamma$ is strictly bounded away from zero; $\gamma \geq \epsilon > 0$.
+Assumption (SMC2) is satisfied for the approximate Morris--Lecar model because the variables $\W$ are bounded between 0 and 1 and the variables $\V$ are fixed at their observed values.
+This would not have been the case with the filter of \citet{delmoral01}, which resimulates the variables $\V$ at each iteration.
+Assumption (SMC3) is satisfied if we require that $\gamma$ is strictly bounded away from zero; $\gamma\geq\varepsilon> 0$.